Seasons of Change

-"Seasons of Change" is an Australian progressive rock song co-written by Neale Johns and John Robinson of Blackfeather, who recorded it in late 1970.
+"Seasons of Change" is an Australian rock song co-written by Neale Johns and John Robinson of Blackfeather, who recorded it in late 1970.
 It was intended as an album-only track for their debut album, At the Mountains of Madness (April 1971), and was handed by the songwriters to members of local rock group Fraternity, who had worked on Blackfeather's studio sessions.
 Fraternity relocated to Adelaide after recording their rendition of "Seasons of Change", which they issued as a single in March 1971.

-After Fraternity's version appeared on Adelaide's radio charts, Blackfeather's version of the song was released in May by David Sinclair, the boss of their label, Infinity, peaking at number 15 on the Go-Set National Top 60.
+After Fraternity's single appeared on Adelaide's radio charts, Blackfeather's version of the song was released in May by David Sinclair, the boss of their label, Infinity, peaking at number 15 on the Go-Set National Top 60.
 According to Australian musicologist, Ian McFarlane, Fraternity's version "was overshadowed on the national charts by Blackfeather's more powerful rendition."

 Background

 "Seasons of Change" was co-written by Neale Johns and John Robinson of Sydney's progressive rock group, Blackfeather; its sheet music was published by Essex Music of Australia.
 Australian musicologist Ian McFarlane described it as "soaring, seductive" and "strong enough to be issued in its own right" as a single.
-John Phillips of Beat observed, it "features a haunting recorder melody within a captivating arrangement that moves effortlessly from folk to rock and back, driven by up-front drums and lead singer [Johns]’ distinctive vocals."
+John Phillips of Beat observed, it "features a haunting recorder melody within a captivating arrangement that moves effortlessly from folk to rock and back, driven by up-front drums and lead singer [Johns]' distinctive vocals."

 Blackfeather had formed in April 1970 by Johns on lead vocals with ex-Dave Miller Set members, Robinson on lead guitar, Leith Corbett on bass guitar and Mike McCormack on drums.
 Corbett and McCormack were soon replaced by Robert Fortescue on bass guitar and Alexander Kash on drums.
 The group were signed with Festival Records' newly founded progressive subsidiary, Infinity Records by its label boss, David Sinclair.
 Late in 1970 they began recording their debut album, At the Mountains of Madness (April 1971), with co-production by Robinson and Richard Batchens (the Cleves) at Festival Studios, Sydney.
 Robinson invited members of fellow Sydney rock group, Fraternity, John Bisset (keyboards) and Bon Scott (recorder, percussion), to contribute to the album.
 In July 1971, At the Mountains of Madness, peaked at number 7 on the Go-Set Top 20 Albums chart.
 Robinson later recalled working on "Seasons of Change":